Are we on the verge of extinction? According to a leading scientist, a surprise asteroid strike could wipe out humanity, and we are not prepared.

-The experts warned that an UNEXPECTED impact in today’s word could annihilate major cities on Earth, and a LARGER asteroid could not only do that, but annihilate the human species as well.
+The experts warned that an UNEXPECTED impact in today’s world could annihilate major cities on Earth, and a LARGER asteroid could not only do that but annihilate the human species as well.

 The warning issued by Professor Fitzsimmons highlights the threat for Asteroid Day, a global event on June 30.
 Professor Simmons will be joined by scientist Brian Cox and astronauts such as Apollo 9 astronaut Rusty Schweickart and International Space Station astronaut Nicole Stott.

 “It is important to know that scientists and engineers have made great strides in detecting Near-Earth Asteroids and understanding the threat posed by them.
 Over 1,800 potentially hazardous objects have been discovered so far, but there are many more waiting to be found,” said Professor Fitzsimmons.

 “Astronomers find Near-Earth Asteroids every day and most are harmless.
 But it is still possible the next Tunguska would take us by surprise, and although we are much better at finding larger asteroids, that does us no good if we are not prepared to do something about them,” added Professor Fitzsimmons.

 The warning comes as a reminder that in 1908, a small asteroid is believed to have exploded over Tunguska in Siberia, creating a cataclysmic event resulting in the destruction of everything in an 800 square mile radius.